COS301-SE-2024/WriteMe/apps/writeme-docs/docs/software-requirements-specification.md

   <li>Sign up with GitHub so it is faster and easier to sign up</li>
   <li>Sign up with an email and password so I can use all of WriteMe's features</li>
 </ul>

+#### A Guest Users Charachteristics

+Any user that would like to explore WriteMe to see what it is about before making an account

 #### As a Guest I would like to: